Child Support Questions and Answers

-7. He or she is not paying child support.
+7. Not paying child support.
 Can I revoke visitation?

 Although it may seem logical on some level that your ex should not be permitted to visit with your child if she has failed to pay child support, the law does not permit you to withhold visitation.
-You if you are not receiving child support like you should, you cannot bar your child’s other parent from exercising visitation rights.
-Just as your child’s father cannot pay more money to get more time, his paying less does not provide justification for your allowing less time.
+If you are not receiving child support as you should, you cannot bar your child’s other parent from exercising visitation rights.
+Just as your child’s other parent cannot pay more money to get more time, paying less does not provide justification for your allowing less time.

 8. What information do I need to provide to my attorney?

 Generally, you should plan to provide your attorney with what they ask for.
 Every attorney is different and will want to see different things.
 Your attorney will most certainly need paystubs (plan on at least three months) and may need you to complete a Financial Affidavit.